top of page

 NUDGE-EHR

-The prescribing on inappropriate medications to older adults is extremely common in the United States.
+The prescribing of inappropriate medications to older adults is extremely common in the United States.
 Older adults are twice as likely as younger patients to be hospitalized because of drug-related problems.
 Electronic health record (EHR)-based tools are commonly used but have had limited application in facilitating deprescribing in older adults.
-The Novel Uses of adaptive Designs to Guide provider Engagement in Electronic Health Records (NUDGE-EHR) study is a pragmatic randomized controlled trial using an adaptive study design testing whether designing EHR tools using behavioral science principles reduces inappropriate prescribing and clinical outcomes in older adults.
-Results of the first phase of this study are anticipated in mid-2024.
+The Novel Uses of adaptive Designs to Guide provider Engagement in Electronic Health Records (NUDGE-EHR) study was a pragmatic randomized controlled trial conducted at Atrius Health using an adaptive study design.
+This study tested whether designing EHR tools using behavioral science principles such as default bias, timing of tools, simplification, and pre-commitment, reduced inappropriate prescribing and clinical outcomes in older adults.
+Incorporating most of these behavioral principles into EHR alerts did not significantly reduce prescribing of benzodiazepines and sedative hypnotics.
+However, those timed to trigger specifically during patient encounters or incorporating pre-commitment (a strategy that encouraged PCPs to first review risks with their patient) significantly increased deprescribing.

 ClinicalTrials.gov: NCT04284553